 An inaccurate placement of solar panels can be a major hindrance on the effectiveness of electricity generation.
 The ones who are most affected by this are homes that are covered by trees and landscapes.
 In the same way, if you live in an area surrounded by large buildings, the effectiveness of the solar panels will be limited.
 However, the effectiveness can be increased by adding more panels to your rooftop to generate a sufficient supply of electricity.

 It is difficult to calculate the exact cost of solar panels due to the many factors that can affect the price of solar panels.
 The average domestic solar array for electricity may cost between £6,000 to £9,000.

 Generally, the more expensive the system, the more electricity it generates and therefore the more savings it can bring.
 In contrast, installing a typical solar heating system is much cheaper.
 Prices can vary from £3,000 to £5,000 depending on the size of the installation and its features.

-It is important to note that despite solar panel costs being known to be expensive, in recent years the price has dropped considerably, and improvements in technology have led to more efficient systems, making the advantages even more tempting.
+It is important to note that despite solar panel costs being known to be expensive, in recent years the prices for solar panels have dropped considerably, and improvements in technology have led to more efficient systems, making the advantages even more tempting.

 Below, is an approximation of how much you can expect to spend on solar panels for home use.

 |+/- 8||1 kW||from £2,500|

 |+/- 28||4kW||from £6,000|

 A lot of people are eager to find cheap solar panels.
 However, one should not just think of the solar panel prices alone, but most importantly about everything it takes to install the solar panel system.
 Besides the initial investment, you should consider how well insulated your home is so that you will require less from the system.
 This will save you a lot of money over time!

 Are There Grants For Solar Panels in the UK?